PatrickWalker/gopher-it/topics/testing/README.md

 The fringe benefit here being if you use dependency injection your actual production code should (in theory) be easier to change in future.
 Also the way Go applies interfaces implicitly means we can even wrap external objects and dependencies in interfaces that make sense to us [Worked Example](https://medium.com/@matryer/5-simple-tips-and-tricks-for-writing-unit-tests-in-golang-619653f90742)

 Again if this causes you headaches testify has you covered.
+Or there is a fairly mainline blessed mocking project at [go-mock](https://github.com/golang/mock)

 ## Examples
  Little easter egg here but go test can help ensure your documentation examples are correct.
 Check out this [this calhoun article](https://www.calhoun.io/how-to-test-with-go/)